Generic Name: methotrexate (meth-oh-TRECKS-ate), amethopterin, methotrexate sodium, MTX

 It is important for patients to remember that physicians have the ability to prescribe medication for conditions other than those for which the drug has been approved by the FDA.
 Patients who have received a prescription of this drug for a condition other than which it is approved may wish to discuss this issue with their physician.

 What is the mechanism of action?
-Methotrexate belongs to a group of agents classified as antimetabolites.
+Rheumatrex belongs to a group of agents classified as antimetabolites.
 Antimetabolites produce their anti-cancer effects by inhibiting the ability of a cell to produce or repair DNA, thereby making the cell unable to replicate or repair itself and ultimately causing cellular death.

 How are patients monitored?
-Patients will usually have scheduled meetings with their healthcare provider while they are being treated with methotrexate.
+Patients will usually have scheduled meetings with their healthcare provider while they are being treated with Rheumatrex.
 Typically, blood will be drawn to check levels of blood cells and to monitor functions of some organ systems, such as the kidneys or liver.
 Patients may also undergo physical examinations, scans or other measures to assess side effects and response to therapy.

-In addition, patients will be monitored for inflammation of the membrane surrounding the brain and spinal column (meninges), if they receive methotrexate intrathecally or intraventricularly.
+In addition, patients will be monitored for inflammation of the membrane surrounding the brain and spinal column (meninges), if they receive Rheumatrex intrathecally or intraventricularly.
 Inflammation of the meninges may cause stiff neck, (seizures), vomiting, fever, back pain and severe headache, which typically occur immediately following administration of the drug.
 Patients will also be monitored for side effects affecting the central nervous system, which may produce paralysis of the arms and legs, difficulty with speaking, confusion, sleepiness, seizures, or coma.
 These symptoms may occur up to approximately 6 days following treatment, so patients experiencing any of these symptoms should contact their healthcare provider immediately.

 - Low white blood cell levels – increases the risk of infection